directus-labs/guest-authoring/testimonial-widget/index.md

 ## Create a Add Testimonial form

 The final step is to implement your Add Testimonial form.
-This form will allow users add data to your Directus Testimonials collection directly from your svelte website.
+This form will allow users add data to your Testimonials collection directly from your svelte website.

 Add a `TestimonialCreate.svelte` file your `./src/lib` folder and add the following code to the file.